damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/6. Use/README.md

          - Software
          - Firmware
          - App
-3. Illustrate how to update the device
-4. Explains how to update the firmware to the latest version
+3. Explains how to update the firmware to the latest version
-5. Troubleshooting section
+4. Troubleshooting section
    - Instructions on how to solve problems
    - Reporting problems and issues on the forums and chat
-6. Repair information (refer to maintenance)
+5. Repair information (refer to maintenance)

 How to visualize the process of user guide ?
 1. Images